-Contour tool: With the help of a contour tool, you can simply roughly trace the edges of the inside and outside area and CutOut 9 automatically detects in which area the separation should take place.
-You can then adjust the separation area.
+In CUTOUT 8, you can now do your cropping even faster using inner and outer edges.
+With the help of a contour tool, you simply roughly draw the edges of the inner and outer areas and CUTOUT 8 automatically recognizes in which area the separation should take place.
+Then you can still adjust the separation area.
+With this function, which is particularly suitable for cutting objects with clear edges, you save a lot of time.

-You will find these contour tools among the well-known polygon tools for the inner and outer selection.
-In contrast to the Poly-gon tool, with the Contour tool you only have to roughly circumscribe the inner and outer area of the object to be cut out and not click exactly, which saves a lot of working time.
-When you select the Contour tool, you can define the brush properties at the top of the screen before you start to draw the contours.
+You can find these contour tools alongside the well-known polygon tools used for the inside and outside edge selections:

+In contrast to the polygon tool, you only have to create a rough out-line along the inside and outside edges of the object you wish to crop, thus saving a great deal of time.
+When working with the contour tool, you can adjust the brush-settings at the top of the screen before you begin working:

-Then you first bypass the outer area of the object with the contour tool for the outer selection (blue), then switch to the contour tool for the inner selection (green) and bypass the inner area.
-The procedure is the same as for the polygon, brush or lasso tool.
+Subsequently, you first use the contour tool for the inner selection to bypass the inner area of the object, then switch to the contour tool for the outer selection and bypass the outer area of the object.
+The procedure is therefore identical to the procedure for using the polygon tool described in the Quick Start chapter.

-CutOut 9 recognizes by the roughly painted selection which areas belong to the interior and which to the exterior.
-With the Contour tool, which is located between the background and object selection, you can adjust the intermediate area, called the unknown area:
+CUTOUT 8 uses the roughly painted selection to identify which areas belong to the interior and which to the exterior.
+With the contour tool, that is located between background and object selection, you can adjust the intermediate area, called the unknown area: